feronikanm/gojahit-client/README.md

 ## Adding Information

 - Please enjoy and you can fork or give a star for this project
-- Free to follow my github account
+- Free to follow my github account feronikanm
 - Hope this project can help, thankyou for the support

-## Mad Scorecard Result
+## MAD Scorecard Result

 ![Screenshot Mad Score Summary](docs/images/mad_score/summary.png?raw=true)
 ![Screenshot Mad Score Kotlin](docs/images/mad_score/kotlin.png?raw=true)